3 restaurants where you can enjoy a typical Kanazawa Japanese lunch

 One of the few restaurants in Kanazawa that serves Edomae soba (buckwheat noodles)

-The owner, who trained at Sarashina Honten in Azabu Juban for seven years, started this Edomae-soba restaurant in his hometown of Kanazawa.
-The shop offers three types of soba noodles made in the store's noodle-making room: thinly pounded nihachi-soba, Gozen Sarashina-soba made with only the white flour from the core of the buckwheat plant, and seasonal special soba.
+The owner, who trained at Sarashina Honten in Azabu Juban for seven years, started this Edo-mae soba restaurant in his hometown of Kanazawa.
+Thinly pounded nihachi soba noodles are made in the noodle-making room inside the restaurant.

 The crispy fried tempura is also well known, especially the kakiage, which is filled with sweet shrimp and seasonal vegetables for added satisfaction.